Your complete guide to purchase and purchase order management

 1. Lower costs

 Organizing your procurement management process will help you get the best prices and terms with suppliers.
-Also, having the process more controlled means purchasing managers can take advantage of possible warranties and discounts which would otherwise go unnoticed.
+Also, having the process more controlled means purchasing managers can take advantage of possible warranties and discounts that would otherwise go unnoticed.

-2. Reduced Risks
+2. Reduced risks

 When negotiating for items, you can share or move risks onto vendors.
 Your purchase managers can dedicate their time to identifying key supplies and focus on keeping the supply chain stable.